heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 - A: Please follow step 3 and remove the guest mode or multi app/private mode.

 - Q: There is "Device is managed by your organization" on my notification center after setting up.
 Why?
-- A: That is how Ice Box works.
+- A: That is how device owner mode works.

 - Q: How to uninstall Ice Box?
 - A: Just select "Uninstall" in the settings of Ice Box.